 brian shamblen, emma herlick, mona brahmbhatt, carla gould, dave gregor, alex acker, leslie gilliam, david stanley

-Utilizing existing website UX patterns and competitor analysis, I put together an end-to-end document conversion experience.
-I hosted critiques with the design team during my iteration process until we were confident it included the necessary elements for a complete experience.
-I created a basic prototype for Research Operations to conduct research and user testing.
+I put together an end-to-end document conversion experience and hosted critiques with the design team during the iteration process.
+Once I was confident I had captured all the necessary elements for a complete experience, I provided a prototype for Research Operations to conduct research and user testing.

 Snapshot of critique board